Nutritional Advice to Get You in Good Health for Your Wedding Day

 Hashtags like ‘shred for the wedding’ and an increased pressure on brides (& grooms) to look their best can have huge consequences on people’s mental health and their relationships to food and their body.
 It’s undeniable that everyone should feel the best versions of themselves on their wedding day, but not to the detriment of their peace of mind.
 And no crash dieting – it does more harm than good.

 Try and establish healthy approaches to food.
 Try to work with it, not against it and move away from binary labels such as ‘good’ and ‘bad’.
 Focus less on deprivation and what you feel you can’t eat, and instead focus on all the nourishing foods you will be adding into your diet – more fresh foods, upping your fruit and vegetable across the week, increasing your intake of whole foods.

 Call in the Big Guns

 If you’re still overwhelmed by what to eat or you feel like your diet is the last thing on a very busy to-do list, I understand.
 I’ve been there.
 Seek help from a professional (like me!).
 Sometimes, nothing beats going directly to the horse’s mouth.
-The world of nutrition, food and eating can be a confusing place.
+The world of wedding nutrition tips, food and eating can be a confusing place.
 Nutrition holds different meanings for each of us and we all have unique relationships to food and our health.
 I’m all about honouring that.
 I cut through the noise with evidence-based advice you can trust.
 No fads, no no-nonsense.
 I want to empower you to feel the best you can do – on one of the most important occasions of your life.
 With planning a wedding you’ve got enough on your plate, I don’t want you worrying about food as well.